quixio/quix-streams/docs/advanced/stateful-processing.md

 ```

-Currently, only functions passed to `StreamingDataFrame.apply()`, `StreamingDataFrame.update()`, and `StreamingDataFrame.filter()` may use State.
+Currently, only functions passed to `StreamingDataFrame.apply()`, `StreamingDataFrame.update()`, and `StreamingDataFrame.filter()` may use `State`.

 ## Fault Tolerance & Recovery

 To prevent state data loss in case of failures, all local state stores in Quix Streams are backed by the changelog topics in Kafka.

-**Changelog topic** is an internal kind of topic that Quix Streams uses to keep the record of the state changes for the given state store.
+**Changelog topics** are internal (hidden) topics that Quix Streams uses to keep the record of the state changes for the given state store.
-Changelog topics use the same Kafka replication mechanisms which makes the state data highly available.
+Changelog topics use the same Kafka replication mechanisms which makes the state data highly available and durable.
 Changelog topics are enabled by default.
 The `Application` class will automatically create and manage them for each used state store.